eversinc33/eversinc33.github.io/content/posts/sliver.md

 ![](/listsessions.png)

 Sliver has many powerful features.
 If you type `help` in a session, you can see a list of all of them.
-If you have experience working with Cobalt Strike or meterpreter, many of them will be familiar, which makes Sliver feel quite "natural" and have an easy learning curve.
+If you have some experience working with Cobalt Strike or meterpreter, many of them will be familiar, which makes Sliver feel quite "natural" and have an easy learning curve.

 There are many basic commands available, such as `upload` and `download`, `ls` and `cd`, `cat`, `execute` (run any shell command), `netstat` or `screenshot`.